daizutabi/hydraflow/docs/getting-started/installation.md

 If you encounter issues during installation:

 1. Ensure your Python version is 3.13 or higher
+2. Update your package manager:
-2. Update pip: `pip install --upgrade pip`
+   - For pip: `pip install --upgrade pip`
+   - For uv: `uv self update`
 3. If installing from source, ensure you have the necessary build tools installed for your platform